Member Organizations

 International Standards on Auditing

-In accordance with the Legislative Decree No. 39/2010, all audits must be conducted by statutory auditors (Revisori Legali) registered with the Ministry of Economy and Finance (MEF) and in accordance with national auditing standards (known as ISA Italia).
-As reported by the Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili (CNDCEC), the standards are fully compliant with ISA and are prepared by a special advisory panel led by the CNDCEC, other professional associations (Associazione Italiana delle Società di Revisione Legale (HYPERLINK "http://www.assirevi.com/"Assirevi) and Istituto Nazionale Revisori Legali), MEF and the Commissione Nazionale per le Società et la Borsa (CONSOB).
-The drafted standards are then formally adopted with a ministerial act issued by the MEF.
+In accordance with Legislative Decree No. 39/2010, statutory audits in Italy must be conducted by statutory auditors (Revisori Legali) registered with the Ministry of Economy and Finance (MEF) and in accordance with national auditing standards (ISA Italia).
+ISA Italia are developed through a multi-stakeholder process coordinated by the MEF, with the involvement of the Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili (CNDCEC), Associazione Italiana delle Società di Revisione Legale, Istituto Nazionale Revisori Legali, and the Commissione Nazionale per le Società e la Borsa (CONSOB), and are formally adopted by determination of the State Accountant General.

 -